Did you know: TUPE?

 If an employer is buying or selling a business or part of one, or is involved in a service provision change, the Transfer of Undertakings (Protection of Employment) Regulations may apply.
 This is more commonly known as TUPE, but why does it matter and what are some of the key things to be aware of?

-As part of our festival of learning series in which we shine a spotlight on different areas of employment law, we take a quick look at TUPE below.
+As part of our ‘did you know’ series in which we shine a spotlight on different areas of employment law, we take a quick look at TUPE below.

 When can TUPE apply?